Convert imported CAD sketches into lattices.

 And that’s it!
 You’ve successfully converted your sketch into a lattice type.

 From here, there are several options on what you can do with your lattice.
-One option is turning the lattice into a Custom Implicit Unit Cell.
-This process may be slow, and we recommend using Thicken Body and Boolean Union for the best results.
+One option is turning the lattice into a Custom Implicit Unit Cell (How to build a custom lattice unit cell).

 Are you still having issues?
 Contact the support team, and we’ll be happy to help!